pwrlabs/pwrlabs-docs/docs/developers/building-dapps/using-conduit-nodes.md

 </TabItem>
 </Tabs>

-Replace `your_vm_id` with the claimed VM ID from Step 1 and provide the addresses of the conduit nodes you have agreed with.
+Replace `your_vida_id` with the claimed VIDA ID from Step 1 and provide the addresses of the conduit nodes you have agreed with.

 When selecting conduit nodes, consider the following factors: